-- 1 (17) To file any necessary documents for recording in the office of any register of deeds in this State or elsewhere where property of the insurer is located. - (18) To assert all defenses available to the insurer as against third persons, including statutes of limitation, statutes of frauds, and the defense of usury.
-A waiver of any defense by the insurer after a petition in liquidation has been filed shall not bind the liquidator.
-Whenever a domestic or foreign guaranty association has an obligation to defend any suit, the liquidator shall give precedence to such obligation and may defend only in the absence of a defense by such guaranty associations. - (19) To exercise and enforce all rights, remedies, and powers of any creditor, shareholder, policyholder, or member; including any power to avoid any transfer or lien that may be given by law and that is not included with G.S.
-58-669 and G.S.
-58-671. - (20) To intervene in any proceeding wherever instituted that might lead to the appointment of a receiver or trustee, and to act as the receiver or trustee whenever the appointment is offered. - (21) To enter into agreements with any receiver or insurance regulator of any other state relating to the rehabilitation, liquidation, conservation, or dissolution of an insurer doing business in both states. - (22) To exercise all powers now held or subsequently conferred upon receivers by laws of this State not inconsistent with the provisions of this Article. - (b) The enumeration in this section of the powers and authority of the liquidator shall not be construed as a limitation upon him, nor shall it exclude in any manner his right to do such other acts not specifically enumerated in this section or otherwise provided for, as may be necessary or appropriate for the accomplishment of or in aid of the purpose of liquidation.
+- 1 (15)To deposit in one or more banks in this State such sums as are required 2 for meeting current administration expenses and dividend 3 distributions.
+To invest all sums not currently needed, unless the Court orders 4 (16) 5 otherwise.
+6 (17)To file any necessary documents for recording in the office of any 7 register of deeds in this State or elsewhere where property of the 8 insurer is located.
+9 (18)To assert all defenses available to the insurer as against third persons.
+10 including statutes of limitation, statutes of frauds, and the defense of usury.
+A waiver of any defense by the insurer after a petition in 11 liquidation has been filed shall not bind the liquidator.
+Whenever a 12 domestic or foreign guaranty association has an obligation to defend 13 14 any suit, the liquidator shall give precedence to such obligation and 15 may defend only in the absence of a defense by such guaranty associations.
+16 17 (19)To exercise and enforce all rights, remedies, and powers of any 18 creditor, shareholder, policyholder, or member; including any power to avoid any transfer or lien that may be given by law and that is not 19 20 included within G.S.
+58-669 through G.S.
+58-671.
+21 (20) To intervene in any proceeding wherever instituted that might lead to the appointment of a receiver or trustee, and to act as the receiver or 22 23 trustee whenever the appointment is offered.
+24 To enter into agreements with any receiver or insurance regulator of (21) any other state relating to the rehabilitation, liquidation, conservation, 25 26 or dissolution of an insurer doing business in both states.
+To exercise all powers now held or subsequently conferred upon 27 (22)receivers by laws of this State not inconsistent with the provisions of 28 29 this Article.
+30 - (b) The enumeration in this section of the powers and authority of the liquidator shall not be construed as a limitation upon him, nor shall it exclude in any manner his right to do such other acts not specifically enumerated in this section or otherwise provided for, as may be necessary or appropriate for the accomplishment of or in aid of the purpose of liquidation.